whiskyechobravo/kerko/README.md

       select *RegExp* in the small dropdown list, as that will make the period match any character)

+This search might return a long list of unindexed attachments.
+To reindex them all at once, you may select them, then right-click to get the contextual menu, and select "Reindex items".
+It may require some time to update your library on zotero.org.
+Note that documents that have no text content, as well as missing documents, will still be considered as unindexed and appear in the results of the saved search.

 Controlling the indexing status will not only improve full-text search on your Kerko site, but also full-text search from within Zotero!